hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details class="myDetails" closed> <summary>Script</summary>

 Welcome everyone!
 Today, we’ll explore the incredible potential of combining TensorflowJS with TfMicro and WebSerial.
 You may already know how powerful TensorflowJS is when it comes to in-browser machine learning models for vision and sound.
 But now, we are pushing the boundaries.
-Imagine this proof of concept TinyMLjs  training sensors and actuators in real-time—using low-cost microcontrollers—all within the browser.
+Imagine this proof of concept using TinyMLjs  training sensors and actuators in real-time—using low-cost microcontrollers—all within the browser.
 Let’s dive into this exciting shift in edge computing!

 </details>
 <hr>